faithvoid/script.xbesoundtrackpatcher/README.md

 ## TODO:
 - Ask the user to set a custom directory to load soundtrack files from (as long as it's the same amount of characters, any custom directory should be okay!).
-- Implement script to automatically move ST.DB files from E to F.
-- Test Dual-HDD support (if you'd like to test this yourself, comment out the current NEW_PATH and uncomment the other one.
+- Test Dual-HDD support (if you'd like to test this yourself, replace "patcher.py" with "patcherdualhdd.py".
 This will default to the first partition of your secondary HDD.)
-- Add write support to ST.DB viewer.
+- Add write support to ST.DB viewer(?) (trying to figure it out is giving me a migraine so any help is appreciated)

 ## Credits:
 - Sifaw99 on OGXbox for the original documentation of what hex values had to be modified!